dianavile/Projects/README.md

 - Don’t start the game on page load, instead start it on first card click `addEventListener`
 - Don’t forget to handle the logic when the user click on the same card more than once, `if` statement maybe?
 -  Make a separate function for the timer, start it on first card click and reset `clear` it when restart button clicked.
+-  Do not try to make your cards show on the deck and add the eventListener at the same time

 /*TODO: MEMORY GAME
  * If a card is clicked: